 We continually monitor our position with, and the credit quality of, the financial institutions that are counterparties to our financial instruments.
 Our accounts receivable relates principally to a limited number of distributors, including WWE Network, television, pay-per-view distributors, and licensees.
 We closely monitor the status of receivables with these customers and maintain allowances for anticipated losses as deemed appropriate.
 We believe credit risk with respect to accounts receivable is limited due to the generally high credit quality of the Company's major customers.
-At March 31, 2021, our largest receivable balance from customers was 38% of our gross accounts receivable.
+At September 30, 2021 our largest receivable balance from customers was 42% of our gross accounts receivable.
 No other customers individually exceeded 10% of our gross accounts receivable balance.
-At December 31, 2020, there were no customers that individually exceeded 10% of our gross accounts receivable balance.